recolic/notebook/README.md

 Some note about deploying my website and other services.

-I'm just making it public for convenience. **Commands here won't succeed without authorization.**
+I'm just making it public for convenience. **Some commands need authentication to run.**

 If you want to deploy a similiar service, the following content may help.
 But be careful, this is not a guide, this is my private notebook.